Glyphosate: Glyphosate-based formulations

 Glyphosate-based formulations may contain a number of adjuvants, the identities of which may be proprietary.
 Surfactants are used in herbicide formulations as wetting agents, to maximize coverage and aid penetration of the herbicide(s) through plant leaves.
 As agricultural spray adjuvants, surfactants may be pre-mixed into commercial formulations or they may be purchased separately and mixed on-site.

 Polyethoxylated tallow amine (POEA) is a surfactant used in the original Roundup formulation and was commonly used in 2015.
 The percentage of POEA varies.
 A 1997 US government report said that Roundup is 15% POEA while Roundup Pro is 14.5%.
 Since POEA is more toxic to fish and amphibians than glyphosate alone, POEA is not allowed in aquatic formulations.
 As of 2000, at least 58 studies existed on the effects of Roundup on a range of organisms.
 This review concluded that "...for terrestrial uses of Roundup minimal acute and chronic risk was predicted for potentially exposed non-target organisms".

+As of April 2017, the Canadian government' Pest Management Regulatory Agency stated that glyphosate was "the most widely used herbicide in Canada" and that approved glyphosate formulations in the country contained less than of 20% polyethoxylated tallow amines (POEA surfactants) by weight.
+The agency found no risk to humans or the environment at that 20% limit.